metalbear-co/metalbear.co/content/en/blog/kubenetes-operator/index.md

 cd farm-operator
 ```

-*Note that the example repository is divided into three steps, each in its respective directory, and each with its prebuilt image.[\*](https://github.com/metalbear-co/farm-operator/pkgs/container/farm-operator).*
+*Note that the example directory is divided into three steps, each with its prebuilt image.[\*](https://github.com/metalbear-co/farm-operator/pkgs/container/farm-operator).*

 To start us off, we have some boilerplate for a basic HTTP server.
 This server will eventually be our operator that returns a Llama 🦙 resource from its memory.
 It will also return the already existing Pod resource (retrieved from the Kubernetes cluster’s API), but with some modifications.